NOW AVAILABLE: G U E S T #4

 Christian Bök is the author of Eunoia (Coach House Books, 2001), a bestselling work of experimental literature that has gone on to win the Griffin Prize for Poetic Excellence (2002).
 Crystallography (Coach House Press, 1994), his first book of poetry, has been nominated for the Gerald Lampert Memorial Award (1995).
 Nature has interviewed Bök about his work on The Xenotext (making him the first poet ever to appear in this famous journal of science).
 Bök has also exhibited artworks derived from The Xenotext at galleries around the world, including (among others) the Bury Art Gallery in Bury, the Olga Korper Gallery in Toronto, the Museum of Contemporary Art in Denver, the Power Plant in Toronto, and the Broad Art Museum in East Lansing.
 Bök teaches students of Creative Writing in the School of Creative Arts and Humanities at Charles Darwin University.

-NOW AVAILABLE: G U E S T #5 edited by D.W.
-Adams see here for D.W.
-Adam’s introduction and biography the fifth issue features new work by:...
+NOW AVAILABLE: G U E S T #23 edited by David Dowker see here for David Dowker’s introduction featuring new work by: Nicole Raziya Fong...

-NOW AVAILABLE: G U E S T #2 edited by Brenda Iijima see here for Brenda Iijima’s introduction and biography the second issue...
+NOW AVAILABLE: G U E S T #14 edited by Michael Sikkema see here for Michael Sikkema’s introduction and biography The Entanglement Is...